-Even with the best of intentions, research shows that many people tend to overestimate their portion size.
-Whether you have a goal of weight loss or you’re simply trying to fuel yourself more appropriately, being mindful of your portion size can help to ensure you’re not eating too much or too little.
-While listening to your body and understanding your personal nutrition needs is vital, there are also some simple portion control tips and strategies that you can use to help manage your food intake.
+Even with the best of intentions, research shows that many people overestimate their portion size.
+Whether you’re trying to lose weight or fuel yourself more appropriately, here are some simple portion control tips to help you reach your goals.

 What is portion control?